Also known as: Arjun Tree, White Marudah, Kakubha

 Is Arjuna safe to take daily?

 Arjuna has a Cooling energy and Pungent post-digestive effect.
 Key cautions: Arjuna should be used with caution alongside conventional cardiac medications (beta-blockers, calcium channel blockers, antihypertensives, digoxin), as it may potentiate their effects and require dose adjustment under medical supervision.
-Not recommended as a sole treatment for serious cardiac conditions -- should complement, not replace, conventional cardiac care.
-Always work with a practitioner to determine the right daily regimen for your constitution.
+Not recommended as a sole treatment for serious cardiac conditions — should complement, not replace, conventional cardiac care.
+Daily use generally fits when the herb matches the constitution and current state of balance (prakriti and vikriti).

 What is the recommended dosage for Arjuna?

 Bark powder: 3-6 grams per day, typically divided into two doses.
 Arjuna Ksheerapaka: 3-6 grams boiled in 1 cup milk + 4 cups water, reduced to 1 cup.
 Arjunarishta: 15-30 ml with equal water, twice daily after meals.
 Standardized extract: 500 mg twice daily (standardized to arjunolic acid).
 Decoction: 50-100 ml twice daily.
-Dosage should always be adjusted based on your individual constitution (prakriti) and current state of balance (vikriti).
+Classical dosing is constitution-specific — prakriti and current vikriti both shape the working range for any individual.

 Can I take Arjuna with other herbs?